 Examples of contributions to advancing learning and teaching might include (but are not limited to):

-All nominations should be sent via e-mail to Cheryl Chute Miller at email@example.com and should contain the following:
+All nominations should be sent via e-mail to Caron Collins at firstname.lastname@example.org and should contain the following:

 Note: please submit nominations and letters of support as separate electronic attachments (.pdf documents are preferred) within a single e-mail.
 Please indicate the name of the nominee in the title of each file.
 For example, an e-mail nominating George Washington might contain the following attachments: GeorgeWashington-Nomination.pdf, GeorgeWashington-Letter1.pdf and GeorgeWashington-Letter2.pdf.